 Barbells, and dumbbells are classic for use in strength training.
 If you are at home, your imagination is the limit as to what you can use for weights.
 A backpack full or books, liquid laundry detergent, even water bottles or soup cans can be used for weightlifting, for those who want to start light.

 If you have the option of using a gym, there will be weight machines.
-Most fitness centers offer a variety to target different muscles.
+Most fitness centers offer a variety of ways to target different muscles.
 The avid gymnast can even invest in weight machines to use at home.

 How Much Exercise Do I Need?